 Muzzle-wearing is mostly about practicality for dogs off the race track.
 However, surprisingly, a muzzle also helps the judges of the race.
 All greyhounds race-wearing muzzles.

 It’s compulsory, not just to protect the other dogs, but because it’s difficult to see, even on a camera, whose nose is first across the line.

-Greyhounds run in a pack, so there’s never usually a massive difference between the first and last dog in the race like there would be with horses.
-Specialist greyhound muzzles allow for the judge to see precisely where their nose ends and helps the judge determine the winner.
+Greyhounds run in a pack, so there’s never usually a massive difference between the first and last dog in the race as there would be with horses.
+Specialist greyhound muzzles allow the judge to see where their nose ends and help the judge determine the winner.